openmusic-project/Morphologie/README.md

 # Morphologie

-Analysis fonctions, pattern recognition and morphological classification of geometric profiles in OpenMusic.
+Analysis functions, pattern recognition and morphological classification of geometric profiles in OpenMusic.

 By Jacopo Baboni Schilingi & Frederic Voisin